MicrosoftDocs/dynamics-365-customer-engagement/ce/basics/teams-collaboration-enhanced-experience.md

    > ![Get started button](media/teams-get-started-2.png "Selected Get Started")

    > [!NOTE]
-   >  - If there is channel that is already set-up, then can use the existing pinned channel by selecting channel and then select **Start collaboration**.
-This will open the Team app and go to the pinned channel that you selected.
+   >  - If there is channel that is already set-up, then you can use the existing pinned channel by selecting channel and then select **Start collaboration**.
+This will open the Teams app and go to the pinned channel that you selected.
 Or, you can create a new channel, by selecting **Create a new connection**.

       > [!div class="mx-imgBorder"]
       > ![Select existing channel](media/teams-existing-channel-screen-note.png "Selected existing channel")